-- 1. P. C. Jain & M. Jain, 'Engineering Chemistry', Dhanpat Rai Publishing Company, New Delhi, 2005. - 2.
-B.R.
-Puri, L.R.
-Sharma, M.S.
-Pathania, 'Principles of Physical Chemistry', Vishal Publishing Company, 2008. - 3.
-F.W.
+- 1. F.W.
 Billmayer.
 'Textbook of Polymer Science', 3rd Edn, Wiley.
 N.Y.
-1991. - 4.
+1991. - 2.
 S. S. Dara, S. S. Umare, 'A Text Book of Engineering Chemistry', S. Chand Publishing, 2011

 At the end of the course student will learn the significance of electrochemistry and its application, corrosion, adsorption, engineering materials of importance and polymer.